waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

 - Relational Database

-- when you have smaller volumes but super high performnace
+- when you have smaller volumes but super high performance

   ## HDD Based EBS Volumes

 - There are two key HDD based volume types - **st1 (Throughput optimised) sc1 (Cold HDD )**

-- HDD based are good with sequantial data read/write
+- HDD based are good with sequential data read/write

 - it's good for throughout and economy than IOPS or extreme levels of performance